urani-trade/solana-dev-onboarding-rs/chapters/02_dev_env.md

 <br>

-* Setup the development environment with a local blockchain cluster.
+1. Setup the development environment with a local blockchain cluster.

-* Create a filesystem wallet and airdrop Solana tokens to it.
+2. Create a filesystem wallet and airdrop Solana tokens to it.

-* Write the program.
+3. Write programs.
+    - Programs export a known `entrypoint` symbol which the Solana runtime looks up and calls when invoking a program.

-* Compile the program (down to [Berkley Packet Filter](https://solana.com/docs/programs/faq#berkeley-packet-filter-bpf) byte-code that will then be deployed to the blockchain).
+4. Compile the program (down to [Berkley Packet Filter](https://solana.com/docs/programs/faq#berkeley-packet-filter-bpf) byte-code that will then be deployed to the blockchain).

-* Generate the program's public address (a new unique keypair, on which the pubkey is the `programId`).
+5. Generate the program's public address (a new unique keypair, on which the pubkey is the `programId`).

-* Deploy the program to the selected blockchain cluster by creating transactions containing the program's byte-code.
+6. Deploy the program to the selected blockchain cluster by creating transactions containing the program's byte-code.

-* Once the entire program is in the blockchain, a final transaction is sent to write all of the buffered byte-code to the program's data account.
+7. Once the entire program is in the blockchain, a final transaction is sent to write all of the buffered byte-code to the program's data account.
     - This either marks the new program as executable or completes upgrading an existing program.

 <br>